I work on free will, folk-psychology and the neuroscience of decision-making & action control

 Epistemic Virtues and Underdetermination: When Should We Be Indeterminists? (under review)

-Free Will, Lay-people and Chance: Folk-conceptions are Incompatibilist, But Not Hard Incompatibilist (under review)
+Free Will Properly Understood: Folk Conceptions are Incompatibilist, but not Hard Incompatibilist (under review)